 An update from the International Programs Office about student travel (including semester abroad and faculty-led research abroad) in 2021.

-While Summer and Fall 2020 study and research abroad programs are not operating, Occidental College currently plans to offer (as conditions allow) spring semester ’21 study abroad, and faculty-led research (winter ’21 or summer ’21 travel) and faculty-led courses with a summer ’21 travel component.
-Summer ’21 programming is in development and under ongoing review.
-Students considering participation should consider, along with their families, the following factors.
+While Fall 2020 study and research abroad programs are not operating, Occidental College currently plans to offer (as conditions allow) spring semester ’21 study abroad.
+Faculty-led research (winter ’21) and faculty-led courses with a summer ’21 travel component are deferred to the 2021-22 academic year.
+Summer ’21 programming, including Faculty-led research, is in development and under ongoing review.

 All student travel is governed by Occidental's Statement of Location Safety and the Student Travel Policy.
 IPO, the college crisis management team and the faculty committee who oversee study abroad constantly evaluate our programs for compliance with these standards.
 Every program is subject to cancellation at any time even under normal circumstances.
 The global COVID-19 pandemic that cancelled all spring, summer and fall 2020 programs continues to impact international travel.